cyansprite/automatch/README.md

 ##### Todo

 - Add some gifs.
-- Add vim.help
-- Fix tabbing with mulitple delims/paras
+- Fix tabbing with mulitple delims/paras ( not sure this isn't already fixed )
-- Fix vim issue with searchpairpos()
-- Added surroundings for things other than just `<cr>`
+- Don't insert if future has non-matched )
+- Add surround in insert mode.
 - Consider more `IDE` like features such as for some filetypes (java comes to mind)
   "|"
   `<cr>`